2021 Wimbledon Odds Tracker

 Wimbledon Odds for WTA Top 5 Women’s Singles Players

-Of the currently-ranked top-five in women’s tennis as of opening, it’s Kiki Bertens with the longest odds of winning in 2020 at 25-1.
+Of the currently-ranked top-five in women’s tennis as of opening, it’s Elina Svitolina with the longest odds of winning in 2021 at 22-1.

 Odds for Recent Wimbledon Women’s Singles Champions

 2018 winner Angelique Kerber has opened at average odds of +4000 , while 2017 winner Garbine Muguruza opened at +1400.